High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08

 \subsection{High-Redshift Sample}

-After visual inspection of all candidates meeting the above criteria in all filters, our high-redshift sample consists of 12 candidates at $8.5 \lesssim z \lesssim 13$.
-Three of these candidates lie in the cluster field, while the remaining nine are located in the nearby field.
+Our final sample consists of four high-redshift galaxy candidates.
+One of the candidates lies in the \WHL\ cluster field, while the remaining three are located in the nearby parallel field.
+As measured by \eazypy, three of the candidates are at $8.5 \le z < 9.7$, while the remaining candidate was identified in the $9.7 \le z < 13$ selection.

-To further refine our selection and to measure the physical properties of our candidates, we also perform SED fitting to the photometry of these galaxies using the Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[\bagpipes;][]{bagpipes} Python package and the BayEsian Analysis of GaLaxy sEds \citep[\beagle;][]{beagle} tool (as described in Section~\ref{sec:sedfitting}) with redshift as a free parameter.